What is (PWA) Progressive Web App?

-- Publishers of the website have full control over the business design and visual design.
+- Publishers of the website have full control over both the business and visual design.

 What is PWA?

-Progressive Web Apps (PWA) is the latest Google feature developed for the home screens of smartphones with modern web technologies including App Shell model that provide features such as push notifications, offline web pages, and fast load timings.
+Progressive Web Apps is the latest Google feature developed for the home screens of smartphones & other mobile devices with modern web technologies including App Shell model that provide features such as push notifications, offline web pages, and fast load timings.
 These are simple web pages with modern browsing features which makes these web pages to appear as a normal mobile application.

-It has been noticed that if users arrive from home screen icon of a PWA, the conversion rate is more than 70%.
-Not only does it load pages faster, it also has 3 times lower data usage.
-Users who visits the website 2 times or more within 2 weeks are suggested the option ‘add to home screen’.
-They just need one tap to add to home screen and one tap to open it.
+It has been noticed that if users arrive from home screen icon of a Progressive Web Apps, the conversion rate is more than 70%.
+Not only does it load pages faster, but it also has 3 times lower data usage.
+Users who visit the website twice or more within 2 weeks span are suggested the option ‘add to home screen’.
+They just need one tap to add to the home screen and one tap to open it.

 - Users can scroll 60 frames in one second.

 - Opens on full screen without any URL bar.

 - Engages the users with push notifications.

 - Users access the website via Home screen icon on the device.